dotnet/docs-maui/docs/macos/deployment/publish-outside-app-store.md

 1. Create an App ID.
 For more information, see [Create an App ID](#create-an-app-id).
 1. Configure the App ID.
 For more information, see [Configure the App ID](#configure-the-app-id).
 IS THIS REALLY REQUIRED???
 1. Create a provisioning profile.
 For more information, see [Create a provisioning profile](#create-a-provisioning-profile).

+Then, once provisioning is complete you should prepare your app for publishing, publish it, and notarize it with the following process:

 1. Optionally add entitlements to your app.
 For more information, see [Add entitlements](#add-entitlements).
 1. Update the app's *Info.plist* file.
 For more information, see [Update Info.plist](#update-infoplist).
 1. Disable code signature verification for your app.
 For more information, see [Disable code signature verification](#disable-code-signature-verification).